steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

 Please apply the animation code from my old file to my new design.

-[Tell Claude if element names changed, or say "same element names as before"]
+[Tell AI if element names changed, or say "same element names as before"]
 ```

 **If starting completely fresh (less common):**

 ```
-I need to animate a dashboard gauge.
+I need to animate a dashboard instruments.

 [upload SKILL.md file]
 [upload your SVG from Figma/Illustrator]